 minicom with a physical port where it connects to a serial device like a switch, router, PBX, etc. Current PC configuration generally does not provides serial ports and prefer to use USB devices.
 We can use USB to serial converter.
 We can list existing serial lines or USB converted serial lines simply named

 tty with the following command.

 $ dmesg | grep tty

-We can start minicom without any option or parameter but providing a serial device is better way.
-We will provide a USB-Serial convertor which is located at
+We can start minicom without any option or parameter but providing a serial device is a better way.
+We will provide a USB-Serial converter which is located at

 /dev/ttyUSB0 .
 We should provide the